michaelschultzdev/rust-by-example/src/error/panic.md

 The simplest error handling mechanism we will see is `panic`.
 It prints an error message, starts unwinding the stack, and usually exits the program.
-Here, we explicitly call `panic` on our error condition:
+Here, we explicitly call `panic` on our error condition :

 ```rust,editable,ignore,mdbook-runnable
 fn drink(beverage: &str) {